al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 skills: SQL, programming, google analytics, databases, etc...

-Improve something* - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of changes and find the exact changes that will work positively.
+Improve something* - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of lucky or unlucky (external random) events mixed with internal changes at the right or wrong time.
-Typically the process of change is a sequence of trial and errors until something works out.
-So, instead of choosing changes "blindly", Data Analysis can help with narrowing down the search space of potentially useful changes and in pointing the focus in the right direction.
+Typically the process of change(improvement) is a sequence of trial and errors until something works out.
+So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of potentially useful changes and in guiding the focus in the right direction.

 ---